ecarter/vim-schemer/Readme.md

 # vim-schemer

-Tools for building vim color scheme previews.
+Tools for building vim color scheme previews

 * Exports preview of vim color schemes to html or json
 * Creates index of vim color schemes to html or json